Uganda Seeds Market Size and Share

 By Product Type: Hybrid Dominance Drives Market Evolution

-Hybrid lines held 48.0% of Uganda seeds market share in 2024, equal to roughly USD 4.1 million in retail sales, and they retained a 6.3% price premium over conventional varieties.
+Hybrid lines held 47.60% of Uganda seeds market share in 2025, and they retained price premium over conventional varieties.
 The Uganda seeds market size for hybrid seeds is projected to climb at a steady rate, underpinned by highland-specific releases such as NAROMAIZE 731, which yields 8.2 metric tons per hectare on slopes above 1,800 meters.
-Private firms co-license parental lines with NARO, accelerating local adaptation while keeping breeder royalties competitive.
-Hybrid adoption correlates with access to off-farm income; farmers earning more than USD 2,500 annually show 2.1 times higher purchase probability than subsistence peers.
-Retail penetration, however, is limited by agro-dealer density; one outlet serves 1,400 farmers in Northern districts versus 320 in Central, highlighting distribution gaps that private distributors aim to bridge through mobile vans and village stockists.
+Private firms co-license parental lines with NARO, thereby accelerating local adaptation while maintaining competitive breeder royalties.
+Hybrid adoption is correlated with access to off-farm income, and farmers earning more than USD 2,500 annually have a 2.1 times higher probability of purchase than their subsistence peers.
+Retail penetration, however, is limited by agro-dealer density, and one outlet serves 1,400 farmers in Northern districts versus 320 in Central, highlighting distribution gaps that private distributors aim to bridge through mobile vans and village stockists.

-Genetically Modified Seeds constitute the fastest rising slice of the Uganda seeds market, clocking a 9.2% CAGR.
-The Uganda seeds market for GM corn alone could surpass USD 1.2 million by 2030 once commercial clearance aligns with Kenya’s precedent.
-Confined field data shows the TELA event cutting pesticide sprays from six to two per season, a benefit that offsets seed cost premiums within two harvests.
+Genetically Modified Seeds constitute the fastest rising slice of the Uganda seeds market, clocking a 9.06% CAGR.
+The Uganda seeds market for GM corn alone could surpass by 2030 once commercial clearance aligns with Kenya’s precedent.
+Confined field data show that the TELA event reduces pesticide sprays from six to two per season, a benefit that offsets seed cost premiums within two harvests.
 Opposition from civil-society groups prompts regulators to mandate extensive public hearings, elongating introduction timelines.
-Conventional seeds continue to meet low-input farmer needs and occupy 39% of total planting material.
-Quality Declared Seed (QDS) offers a stepping-stone; cooperatives in Lango produce 1,200 metric tons annually, reducing last-mile transport costs by 14% and fostering gradual upgrade to certified status.
+Conventional seeds continue to meet low-input farmer needs and occupy 39.40% of total planting material.
+Quality Declared Seed (QDS) offers a stepping-stone, cooperatives in Lango produce 1,200 metric tons annually, reducing last-mile transport costs by 14% and fostering gradual upgrade to certified status.

-Uganda Seeds Market: Market Share by Product Type
+Uganda Seeds Market: Market Share by Product Type, 2025

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.